woodstock-dev/chutes_and_ladders/docs/sprint-01.md

 4. As a developer I will test my Die class to ensure that all methods work as expected.

-5. As a developer I will write a test case that rolls multiple dice and sums their values, I will ensure that the sum of the dice is >= the sum of the lowest possible values and <= the sum of the highest values per die.
+5. As a developer I will write a test case that rolls a dice multiple times and sums the values, I will ensure that the sum of the dice is >= the sum of the lowest possible values and <= the product of the total rolls and the highest value

 6. As a developer I will write a test using mixed die, one six sided die, and one four sided die and verify the rolls based on the criteria of story 5.